moorepants/learn-multibody-dynamics/configuration.rst

    f_h(x_1, y_1, z_1, \ldots, x_v, y_v, z_v, t) = 0

-We include :math:`t` as it may also be possible that the constraint is an explicit function of time (instead of only implicit, as seen above).
+We include :math:`t` as it is possible that the constraint is an explicit function of time (instead of only implicit, as seen above in the four-bar linkage example).

 Generalized Coordinates
 =======================